Can Emulating Semantic Translation Help LLMs with Code Translation? A Study Based on Pseudocode: Results and Analysis

 Meanwhile, the helpfulness of including original programs becomes less obvious for the hybrid strategies (i.e., {\sdvp} vs. {\sdvpp}).
 Specifically, the pass@10 rates of {\sdvp} and {\sdvpp} are generally comparable (with less than 0.01 difference in pass@10) in most comparisons.
-This indicates that the original program is less necessary to supplement pseudocode when using hybrid strategies, where direct translation may already provide access to referencing details in the original program for cases that highly rely on such details.
-The exceptional cases include GPT-4o-mini on hard-level tasks and Qwen7B on medium-level and hard-level tasks, where the hybrid strategy with the original program as context ({\sdvpp}) achieved higher pass@10 rates.
-Therefore, it may still be beneficial to include the original program as a backup reference implementation of pseudocode when translating relatively complicated programs.
+This suggests that the original program is less necessary to supplement pseudocode when using hybrid strategies, as direct translation may already provide access to referencing details in the original program for translation tasks that heavily rely on such details, further confirming the complementary strengths of both approaches.
+The exceptional cases include GPT-4o-mini on hard-level tasks and Qwen7B on medium-level and hard-level tasks, where the hybrid strategy with the original program as context ({\sdvpp}) achieved obviously higher pass@10 rates.
+Therefore, it is generally beneficial to include the original program as a backup reference implementation of pseudocode when translating relatively complicated programs.

 \begin{summary} The pseudocode generated by translator LLMs may miss details necessary for generating semantically equivalent programs in the target PL.
 Including the original program as context is generally suggested to harness the benefits of pseudocode-based code translation, especially for complicated programs. \end{summary}